-Let’s be real: no prepper would be caught dead without a decent firestarter, lighter or even a set of matches.
-We, of all people, know how important fire is for survival, so it’s imperative to have a fire starting kit with us.
+Let’s be real: no prepper would be caught dead without a decent firestarter, lighter, or even a set of matches.
+Of all people, we know how important fire is for survival, so it’s imperative to have a fire starting kit with us.
 Going without one is just a disaster waiting to happen.

-Even so, it’s always great to know that there are other unconventional ways to start a fire.
-In the off chance that you lose your trusty fire starting kit, these fire-making methods should be able to give you a decent flame to keep you warm and fed throughout the night.
+Even so, it’s always great to know how to start a fire without a lighter or other conventional firestarters.
+On the off chance you lose your trusty fire starting kit, you can still have a decent flame to keep you warm and fed throughout the night.

-Here are 7 helpful, albeit unusual, ways to start a fire:
+Here are 7 helpful, albeit unusual, ways to make fire:

 Chocolate Bar and Aluminum Soda Can